dcomartin/TalkAbstracts/Fat Controller CQRS Diet.md

 Thin out your controllers by only using your web framework for what it's good at: HTTP, Routing, and Serialization.

-Attendees will learn to how to organize code by feature by leverage CQRS and the Mediator pattern to decouple your core business capabilities from your web framework.
+Attendees will learn how to organize code by feature by leveraging CQRS and the Mediator pattern to decouple their core business capabilities from your web framework.